banana-cream-Pi/hangman/README.md

-# hangman
+# Hangman
-Python hangman program
-Has 1000 of the most commenly used words.
+Python hangman program has 1000 of the most commenly used words.